Caspar David Friedrich

 Legacy

-Friedrich's symbolic and anti-classical work influenced numerous contemporaries, notably Johann Christian Dahl (1788–1857), as well as later artists such as Arnold Böcklin (1827–1901), the Russian painters Arkhip Kuindzhi (1842–1910) and Ivan Shishkin (1832–98).
-Friedrich's mystical approach was a precursor to several American art groups, like Thomas Cole and the Hudson River School, and the Luminists of New England.
-His painting has also inspired a number of 20th century painters and writers, such as Surrealists like Max Ernst (1891–1976), and the American Abstract Expressionist Mark Rothko (1903–70).
+Friedrich's symbolic and anti-classical work influenced many contemporaries, notably Johann Christian Dahl (1788–1857), as well as later artists such as Arnold Bocklin (1827–1901), the Russian painters Arkhip Kuindzhi (1842–1910) and Ivan Shishkin (1832–98).
+Friedrich's mystical approach was a precursor to several American art groups, such as the Hudson River School of New England - exemplified by the works of Thomas Cole (1801-48) and Frederic Edwin Church (1826-1900) - and the mini-movements of Luminism and the Rocky Mountain School.
+His painting has also inspired a number of 20th century painters, such as Surrealist Max Ernst (1891–1976) and the American Abstract Expressionist Mark Rothko (1903–70).
 And the Nobel Laureate Samuel Beckett (1906–89) confessed that Friedrich's work Man and Woman Contemplating the Moon was the source of his dramatic masterpiece Waiting for Godot.

 Revered by art historians and collectors throughout the West, Friedrich is now seen as one of the greatest and most original view painters of the early 19th century and a major influence on the development of Western landscape art.

-Paintings by Caspar David Friedrich hang in many of the world's best art museums, as can be seen from the following list.
+Works by Caspar David Friedrich hang in the world's best art museums, as can be seen from the following list of selected paintings.

 - The Cross in the Mountains (1807) Gemaldegalerie, Dresden.